-The Cafe’ is lovely and the decor is very artistic – take a few moments and grab a coffee and slice of cake and soak in the surroundings.
+The Africa Cafe’ (which we will so miss!) has been replaced by Dean’s.
+Take a few moments and grab a coffee and slice of baobab cheese cake and soak in the surroundings.

 It’s quite the challenge to choose!
 The ladies are pleasant, persuasive, but not pushy which is nice.
 I find I buy from several different sellers as there are many different types of fabric and some give a discount if you purchase several pieces from them.

 The fabric featured here is a wax coated fabric that washes soft after being made up.
 Note that there is a little bit of shrinkage, it’s pure cotton, so keep this in mind if you are sewing or getting it made up into an outfit.